 Regardless of the source, this view has obvious problems.
 First of all, Shem died 500 years before Abram was even born so he couldn’t have been the Melchizedek that met Abram in the Valley of Shaveh.
 Also Shem’s birth and death are recorded in Genesis, though Melchizedek is said to have neither beginning of life nor end of days.
 (My readers already know that I believe there are issues with the timelines based off of early genealogies.
 The genealogies in our translations are in fact at odds (missing years) with the Samaritan Pentateuch and the Septuagint, which are both translated from older copies of the Hebrew than our translations.
 For an awesome explanation of that point you can check out Nathan Hoffman’s video which is nothing short of life changing if you’re an archaeology nerd like I am.
 It also references our topic of Shem as Melchizedek at the end of the video.

 This information alone rules out this theory unless you disregard the Hebrews 7:3 description of Melchizedek.
-In my opinion, any theory that can be tied to such a clear ulterior motive has to be weighted with that consideration in mind.
+In my opinion, any theory that can be tied to such a clear ulterior motive has to be weighed with that consideration in mind.

 Of course, I would be remiss if I left out the theory that Melchizedek is actually an outer space visitor (or “unfallen Adam”) from another planet, who came to observe the progress of God’s work of redemption for our fallen race.
 Since there is literally no Biblical corroboration for this theory, I’m just going to let this one alone…